Program Overview

 • Career Exploration

-First year students are encouraged to explore different career industries and jobs through job shadowing, job sampling, informational interviews, career assessments and workshops, and industry tours.
+In their first semester, first year students are encouraged to explore different career industries and jobs through job shadowing, job sampling, informational interviews, career assessments and workshops, and industry tours.
 The goal is for students to:

 • Learn about their strengths and skills